 Every way you turn in Santorini you’ll be met with a scene worthy of a postcard.
 There are several key spots to explore, with Oia undoubtedly being the most popular when it comes to taking photos.
 However, the capital city of Fira is our top pick when it comes to souvenir shopping, brimming with little local shops selling handmade trinkets.
 For the most quintessential Greek village experience, Pyrgos ticks all the boxes – donkey rides and all!

 Once upon a time, Skaros Rock was a looming fortress, protecting the island’s elite from pirate attacks.
 Now it makes for a manageable hike, with tourists climbing their way up 300 stairs for the chance to see Imerovigli town from above and panoramic views out to sea.
 There’s also a little church hidden on the far side that’s worthy hunting down while you’re up there.

 There are so many amazing beaches in Santorini that you could happy spend a day at, but you can’t leave this island without seeing the famous Red Beach for yourself.
 It’s backed by black and red volcanic rocks, leading out onto crystal-clear waters.
 You’ll likely find it packed with tourists in high season, being one of the top things to do in Santorini.
 However, you can separate yourself from the crowd by avoiding one common rookie error – trade flip flops for suitable shoes to take on the uneven path down to the beach.

 If you’re excited by our list of the top things to do in Santorini, it may be time to start planning your getaway to this Greek island.
-We’ve got a range of holiday homes in Santorini on offer, with many of them situated right near the beach – what could be better?
+We’ve got a range of villas in Santorini on offer, with many of them situated right near the beach – what could be better?
 If you’ve got any questions about booking a break here, be sure to contact our concierge team and they’ll be happy to help you on your way.